 "With Nyssa from Traken unexpectedly rejoining the group, Adric aids the Monitor of Logopolis in trying to save the Doctor before time runs out.
 The Master, at liberty to prepare, is finally ready to reveal his true target, which unknowingly sets off the biggest catastrophe of all time."

-On this day in 1990, Quantum Leap aired "Pool Hall Blues."
-This served as the eighteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1990 (in the U.S.), Quantum Leap aired "Pool Hall Blues."
+Officially, this served as the eighteenth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "Sam leaps into an old pool playing acquaintance of Al's and must win a pool game so that his granddaughter doesn't lose her bar."